Table of Contents Show

 1.12.
 Double Butte Loop Trail

-The 2.3-mile Double Butte Loop Trail, found in Papago Park, winds around two striking buttes.
+The 2.3-mile Double Butte Loop Trail in Papago Park winds around two striking buttes.
 This trek is perfect for people of all ability levels because you only gain 50 feet in height, making it more like a protracted, beautiful walk.

 The fact that this trail is level and partially paved makes it one of the best mountain biking trails in Phoenix.
 Dogs and kids can easily complete this trip as well.

 This trail’s lack of bathrooms and poor signage are two things to keep in mind.
-I advise you to use the restroom before you arrive and carry this trail map with you to help you find your way around the mountain.
+You can use the restroom before you arrive and carry this trail map to help you navigate the mountain.